-What Factor is Important to Tenants Under a Triple Net Lease?
+What Considerations are Crucial for Tenants Engaged in a Triple Net Lease?

 Renting a commercial property with a NNN contract is a type of real estate lease in which the tenant is required to pay building property taxes, insurance, and maintenance costs.
 These three additional costs represent the networks to which the name of the lease refers.
 Since the tenant, rather than the landlord, has to cover these additional real estate costs, the rent on an NNN lease is almost always less than the rent on a traditional lease.